 Who is this for?

 ETNs are used by both professional and private investors looking to diversify and enhance the performance of their portfolios.
-The product is especially useful in granting individual investors exposure to assets that are difficult to access as an individual investor.
-As they involve a higher degree of risk than ETFs, they suit investors will a higher risk tolerance.
+The product is especially useful in providing individual investors with exposure to assets that are difficult to access as an individual.

 - More cost-effective to invest in the ETN than in the individual underlying assets.

-- Invest in ETNs through a monthly debit order or relatively small one-off contribution.
+- Invest in ETNs through a monthly debit order or a small once-off contribution.

-- Track the performance of the underlying assets very closely and these assets are always known and made visible to the investor.
+- Enable tracking of the underlying assets' performance - these assets are always known and made visible to the investor.

-- Are subject to the same market risks as the underlying assets that they track and will be exposed to the same day-to-day price fluctuations.
+- ETNs do not have to hold the actual underlying assets, it instead offers investors synthetic exposure to the performance of the assets.They are subject to the same market risks as the underlying assets they track and will be exposed to the same day-to-day price fluctuations.

 - Open a brokerage account with a JSE Equity Market member.